ManojChandran/Object_Oriented/Chapter 2 - Object and Class/README.md

 Class is a blue print of the object, attributes are the data and methods were its behavior.
 The efficiency and design of the class will, improves your solution.
 All success of software solution, depends on

-   1) How object is defined with a class?
+   1) How "Object" is defined with a "Class"?
-   2) How interactions between objects happens?
+   2) How interactions between "Object" happens?